 - Gillett M, Brennan A, Watson P, Khunti K, Davies M, Mostafa S & Gray LJ (2015) The cost-effectiveness of testing strategies for type 2 diabetes: a modelling study.
 Health Technology Assessment, 19(33), 1-80.

-- Strong M, Oakley JE, Brennan A & Breeze P (2015) Estimating the Expected Value of Sample Information Using the Probabilistic Sensitivity Analysis Sample: A Fast, Nonparametric Regression-Based Method.
+- Strong M, Oakley JE, Brennan A & Breeze P (2015) Estimating the Expected Value of Sample Information Using the Probabilistic Sensitivity Analysis Sample.
 Medical Decision Making, 35(5), 570-583.
 View this article in WRRO

 - Breeze P & Brennan A (2015) Valuing Trial Designs from a Pharmaceutical Perspective Using Value-Based Pricing.
 Health Economics (United Kingdom), 24(11), 1468-1482.
 View this article in WRRO